MicrosoftDocs/biztalk-docs/his/esso/how-to-configure-the-enterprise-single-sign-on-tickets.md

 ---
 description: "Learn more about: How to Configure the Enterprise Single Sign-On Tickets"
-title: "How to Configure the Enterprise Single Sign-On Tickets | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"
+title: "How to Configure the Enterprise Single Sign-On Tickets" ms.custom: "" ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 4650ce49-1d02-4ce5-841c-ad4262d60e9b
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Configure the Enterprise Single Sign-On Tickets
 You can use the Microsoft Management Console (MMC) Snap-In or the command line to control ticket behavior for the entire Single Sign-On (SSO) system, including whether to allow tickets, and whether the system must validate the tickets.
 You can use **Yes**, **No**, **On**, or **Off** to indicate whether to allow or validate tickets.
 These words are case independent, and they must be used regardless of your language settings.